 Also, this is a great make-ahead-meal because you can store it in the refrigerator, to be baked the following day.
 I like to serve my Spinach & Ricotta Stuffed Shells with Chicken Sausage Marinara with a mixed green salad and some garlic bread to complete this old-school-style Italian dinner, Mangia Mangia!

 2 pounds fresh baby spinach or 1 pound frozen spinach, defrosted

-1 box jumbo pasta shells
+1 pound box jumbo pasta shells

-1 pound Italian sausage – pork or turkey, casings removed
+1 pound Italian chicken sausage, casings removed

 3 cloves garlic, minced

-1 14 ounce can fire roasted diced tomatoes
+14 ounces fire roasted diced tomatoes

 1/3 cup tomato paste

 2 heaping tablespoons of pesto sauce, homemade or store bought

 1/4 cup parmesan + 1/3 cup more for topping